Investment

 PRI Logo

-As a PRI signatory2, CFIP incorporates sustainability factors into our investment decisions where consistent with our fiduciary responsibilities.
+As a PRI signatory1, CFIP seeks to incorporate sustainability factors into our investment decisions where consistent with our fiduciary responsibilities.
 We assist clients and peers seeking to become PRI signatories and provide firm-wide employee training.

 TCFD Logo